mauriciomem/python/README.md

-## Python Projects
+## Python projects

-**If you are working on a python project please leave it in this repository**

-**Always create a new branch before merging directly to master**

-When you are about to name a new branch please use as a prefix `feature` or `bugfix`
+ This repo includes public scripts, articles, and examples related to Python.

+**For any suggestion, fix, or improvement, please create a new issue or pull request**